 I may spend more time thinking and worrying about such things.
 But then somebody has to.
 This list is me and I, as a critic, this list.
 You dear reader may only skim it, but it should be as right as possible just the same.
 Someone has to care, if not the author then who?

 My standard disclaimer of “I have not played everything either in total or worthy of consideration” of course applies.
 I have not played blockbuster favorites like Dragon Age: Inquisition, Alien: Isolation, Middle-Earth: Shadow of Mordor, Bayonetta 2, Maro Kart 8, Wolfenstein: The New Orde, etc. In fact, I only played one AAA game this year and it is the occupant of the top slot in my worst games of the year should I ever feel compelled to create such a list.
-I won’t mention it here, because this is a list of celebration.1 Nor have I played all the smaller indie games that might have made it on had I done so.
+I won’t mention it here, because this is a list of celebration. ((It’s easy enough to figure out anyway, if you follow my work at all.))
+Nor have I played all the smaller indie games that might have made it on had I done so.
 The Talos Principle, My Uncle Works for Nintendo, PT, Terror Aboard The Speedwell, Never Alone, Valiant Hearts, etc.

 Without further adieu, let’s get started.